General Admission Requirements

 Research in the Biomedical Sciences disciplines is characterized by the interaction of scientists from diverse academic disciplines.
 Accordingly, there are no specific prerequisite courses for the graduate programs in the Department.
 Each application is considered on an individual basis, taking into account the applicant's academic background and relevant experience.
 The decision to recommend to the Dean of Graduate Studies that an applicant be admitted to the graduate program is based on the student's scholastic record and suitability for the proposed research program.
 Also considered is the availability of a suitable advisor, the availability of funds to support the research program and where necessary, the availability of a stipend for the student.

-5. A Statement of Intent which shall not exceed one page in length, single-spaced, 12 pt font.
+- Letter of Interest which shall not exceed one page in length, single-spaced, 12 pt font.

 OVC Graduate Programs Services